 - courses which provide for career development within the University, including those which are a necessary elective for completion of such degree.

 Assistance may be denied in cases where management determines that neither the course nor the degree pursued is of sufficient benefit to the UW.

-- Course work may be taken at any state accredited public or private higher educational institution or WTCS district institution.
-Course work at UW System institutions is encouraged.
-Reimbursement for course work taken at private institutions should be limited to the rate of an equivalent course at the home institution.
+- Coursework may be taken at any state accredited public or private higher educational institution or Wisconsin Technical College System district institution.
+Coursework within the UW System is encouraged.
+Reimbursement for coursework taken at private institutions should be limited to the rate of an equivalent course at the employee’s home institution.

-- Tuition and fees shall be reimbursed only upon successful completion of the course if the employee is still employed at the institution.
+- Tuition and fees will be reimbursed only upon successful completion of the course if the employee is still employed at the institution and intends to remain in such employment for the reasonable future.
 Books, supplies, and travel costs are not reimbursable.
-If an employee changes jobs within an institution prior to completion of an authorized course, s/he must notify the new appointing authority of the authorization.
+If an employee changes jobs within an institution prior to completion of an authorized course, the employee must notify the new appointing authority of the authorization.
 Segregated fees may be reimbursed or waived.
 Any financial aid received by the employee for tuition and fees shall be taken into account when determining the amount to be reimbursed.
 The following three items must be submitted when requesting reimbursement:

-- A completed or its equivalent (approved prior to beginning of classes).
+- A completed Request for Authorization to Reimburse Employee’s Fees/Tuition Form or its equivalent (approved prior to beginning of classes).

 - A fee receipt or other satisfactory evidence of having paid reimbursable fees.

-- Institutions are encouraged to establish mechanisms which will ensure equitable distribution of opportunity for educational assistance.
+- Institutions should establish mechanisms which will ensure equitable distribution of opportunity for educational assistance.

 7. Related Documents

 UW System Administrative Policy 155 (SYS 155), Faculty Development and Renewal – The 1970’s and Beyond